Car Seat Safety: Premature Babies and Babies With Medical Conditions

 If you still have concerns about installing and using the car bed properly, you can visit a car seat fitting station nationally or in the greater Philadelphia area.
 Please visit Car Seat Checks to learn more.

 Tips for using a traditional child safety seat

 If your pediatrician determines that it is safe for your baby to be in a semi-reclined position, follow these tips to safely position your baby in a traditional safety seat:

 - Make sure you check the weight requirements on the car seat and that your baby weighs enough to use the seat.

 - Infant-only car seats with three- or five-point harness systems or convertible car seats with five-point harness systems provide the best comfort and positioning for your baby.

-- Do not use a car seat with a shield or arm rest.
-It may cause breathing problems or an injury to your baby’s face and/or neck during a sudden stop or crash.
+- Do not use a car seat with a shield, abdominal pad or arm rest because it may cause breathing problems for your baby or may cause an injury to your baby’s face and/or neck during a sudden stop or crash.

-- When choosing your car seat, select one with the shortest distance from the crotch strap to the seat back, or one that has an adjustable crotch strap; this will prevent your baby from moving forward under the harness.
+- When choosing your car seat, select one with the shortest distance from the crotch strap to the seat back.
+This will prevent your baby from moving forward under the harness.

-- Wedge any portable medical equipment on the floor of the car or under the seat.
-This reduces the risk of it flying loose in a crash or sudden stop.
+- Secure any portable medical equipment to reduce the risk of it flying loose in a crash or sudden stop.